elastic/apm-server/dev_docs/TESTING.md

 ### Debugging Failures

-If the smoke tests are failing on the CI environment and active investigation is needded, it may be useful to run the tests with the `SKIP_DESTROY` variable set to any value (`true` or `1` work too), which will prevent the ESS deployment from being destroyed to allow some debugging to be done.
+If the smoke tests are failing on the CI environment and active investigation is needed, it may be useful to run the tests with the `SKIP_DESTROY` variable set to any value (`true` or `1` work too), which will prevent the ESS deployment from being destroyed to allow some debugging to be done.